Razali Idris

-Datuk Razali bin Idris (born 15 July 1966) is a Malaysian politician who has served as Member of the Terengganu State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Ahmad Samsuri Mokhtar and Member of the Terengganu State Legislative Assembly (MLA) for Kijal since August 2023.
-He served as the Senator from August 2018 to August 2024.
-He is a member, the Division Chief of Marang and the State Chairman of Terengganu of the Malaysian United Indigenous Party (BERSATU), a component party of the PN and formerly Pakatan Harapan (PH) coalitions and previously a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
+Razali bin Idris (born 15 July 1966) is a Malaysian politician who has served as Member of the Terengganu State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Ahmad Samsuri Mokhtar and Member of the Terengganu State Legislative Assembly (MLA) for Kijal since August 2023.
+He served as a Senator from August 2018 to August 2024.
+He is a member, the Division Chief of Marang and formerly the State Chairman of Terengganu of the Malaysian United Indigenous Party (BERSATU), a component party of the PN and formerly Pakatan Harapan (PH) coalitions and previously a member of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.
 He served as the 4th Information Chief of BERSATU from March 2023 to November 2024.
 He is also presently the sole BERSATU Terengganu EXCO Member.